codetaylor/dropt-1.12/SYNTAX.md

 * `item`: `String[]`
   * This array contains a list of items, of which one will be randomly selected for the drop.
 Each item in the list has an equal chance of being selected for the drop.
   * Syntax: `domain:path:meta`, *meta must not be a wildcard*.
-  * &#x1F538;*Experimental*: OreDict entries in this array, like `ore:logWood`, will be expanded to the best of the system's ability.
+  * &#x1F538;*Experimental*: OreDict entries in this array, like `ore:logWood`, are permitted and will be expanded to the best of the system's ability.
 This feature is experimental and may not produce the desired results.

 * `quantity`: [IRandomFortuneInt](#irandomfortuneint)
   * &#x1F539;*Optional* - if omitted, defaults to `1`